MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-papp.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-Text generation is powered by Azure OpenAI Service, which is built on Generative Pre-trained Transformer (GPT) technology.
+Text generation is powered by Azure OpenAI in Foundry Models, which is built on Generative Pre-trained Transformer (GPT) technology.
 GPT models are a type of natural language processing model.
 GPT models are trained on a large body of content to generate human-like text from a prompt.
 Use them in your apps to interactively fill in forms or questionnaires, generate reports and summaries from a dataset, create automated chatbot conversations, and more.
 GPT models are especially helpful in generating responses for customer service teams that need to quickly reply to customer inquiries.

 > [!IMPORTANT]
 > - This is a preview feature.